-The RAF Division (RAFD) has the largest throughput of any department of the College, training some 1500 students per year.
-Led by a group captain, it employs around 30 military staff, 8 civil servants and 7 Serco administrative staff.
-The Division’s mission is to deliver the Intermediate Officer Development Programme (IODP), which comprises all Phase 3 generic education for RAF officers; both regular and reservist, selected executive Warrant Officers, HQ Air civil servants and International Officers as part of the Defence Intermediate Command and Staff Course (ICSC).
+The RAF Division (RAFD) has the largest throughput of any department of the college, training some 1600 students per year.
+Led by a group captain, it employs around 30 military staff, eight civil servants and seven Serco administrative staff.
+The division’s mission is to deliver the Intermediate Officer Development Programme (IODP), which comprises all phase 3 generic education for RAF officers; both regular and reservist, selected executive Warrant Officers, HQ Air Civil Servants and international officers as part of the defence Intermediate Command and Staff Course (ICSC).

-The IODP is delivered in 5 phases by a single body of DS, led by two wing commanders using a blend of pre/post-residential distance learning and residential courses, all supported by a dedicated online learning environment hosted on the Defence Learning Environment (DLE).
+The IODP is delivered in 5 phases by a single body of Directing Staff, led by three wing commanders, using a blend of pre/post-residential distance learning and residential courses, all supported by a dedicated online learning capability hosted on the Defence Learning Environment (DLE).
 This blend promotes the RAF’s Professional Military Development (Air) concept of through-life education for its officers.
 In addition to IODP, the RAFD delivers the RAF’s Future Commanders’ Study Periods (FCSP), four 1 week courses per academic year and Senior Executives’ Partners’ Seminars (SEPS), two 2 day courses per academic year with 15 and 10 candidates respectively in order to prepare officers and their partners who have been selected for higher command and senior executive positions.

-IODs 1 to 3 replace the Junior Officers' Development Programme (JODP), completion of IOD 3 is a pre-requisite for promotion to Squadron Leader, for all but specialist branches.
-IODs 4 & 5 are for Squadron Leaders, both regular and reservist, and selected executive Warrant Officers; successful completion of IOD 5 is a pre-requisite to be considered for promotion to Wing Commander and replace the Intermediate Command and Staff Course (Air) (ICSC(A)).
+IODs 1 to 3 replace the Junior Officers' Development Programme (JODP); completion of IOD 3 is a pre-requisite for promotion to squadron leader, for all officers except the specialist branches.
+IODs 4 & 5 are for squadron leaders, both regular and reservist, and selected executive warrant officers; successful completion of IOD 5 is a pre-requisite to be considered for promotion to wing commander and replace the Intermediate Command and Staff Course (Air) (ICSC(A)).

-The IODP syllabus concentrates on developing command and staff skills through the study of air power, air warfare, defence studies, command, leadership and management, communication, ethics, personnel management and functional business skills and is designed to enhance officers’ managerial and staff skills to their likely future appointments and their contribution to the operational output of the RAF.
+The IODP syllabus concentrates on three academic threads, developing command and staff skills through the study of air & space power (including air warfare & defence studies), the strategic context and command, leadership and management, (including communication, ethics, personnel management and functional business skills).
+The courses are designed to enhance officers’ managerial and staff skills to enhance their performance in likely future appointments and their contribution to the operational output of the RAF.

-As an officer moves up through the IODP the level (of complexity, warfare, etc.), or changing context (strategic, joint, multinational, etc.), in which these common threads apply, evolves to best reflect the likely environment in which that officer might be employed.
+As an officer moves up through the IODP, the cognitive level increases (of complexity, warfare, etc), and changing context adapts (strategic, joint, multinational) in which these common threads apply, evolves to best reflect the likely environment in which that officer might be employed.